Roulette | Ultimate Guide to Roulette | Everything Roulette

 European settlers brought the double-zero version of the game to America in the early 19th century, where its popularity spread.
 And now, several hundred casinos worldwide offer the game — with the double-zero layout being more popular in North and South America and the single-zero layout being more popular in Europe and Asia.

 The online version of roulette came to the internet in the 1990s.
 It was preceded by some online slot machines and blackjack, but once people saw the potential to try roulette in the comfort of their own homes, it exploded in popularity.
-Now, top internet casinos offer different varieties of roulette, and people can play on their computers, tablets, or phones to try to strike it rich.
+Now, top internet casinos like those in New Jersey offer different varieties of roulette, and people can play on their computers, tablets, or phones to try to strike it rich.

 A Brief History of Online Roulette